Continued from A Haunted Mennonite

 They walked up to the receptionist in a line with their heads down and all said sorry at the same time.
-She said, “Okay, thank you for picking them up,” and handed them each a lollipop while I sat down on the floor.
+She said, “Okay, thank you for cleaning up the toys,” and handed them each a lollipop while I sat down on the floor.
 They all came and sat down beside me, one by one, and asked if I could help them take the wrapper off.
 I opened one lollipop after another until they were all opened.

 I picked up a book that said Green Eggs and Ham on the cover.
 I asked the oldest boy if he had ever eaten green eggs in Mexico and he said, “Oba nee, dan sant de sea schita” (Oh no, then they are very gross).
 We all laughed and agreed with him.
 He asked if the people in the book ate the green eggs.

 I said, “I don’t know, why don’t you read it and find out?”